SatishThapak/kubernetes_learnings/Deployment Strategies in Kubernetes/README.md

 - **A/B Testing Strategy** → Traffic split between versions based on rules.
 - **Shadow Deployment Strategy** → Duplicate traffic sent to new version without affecting users.

-> 📌 You can use tools like [Mermaid diagrams](https://mermaid-js.github.io/) or external flowchart tools to embed visuals directly here.

 ---
 ### Recreate Strategy
 ```mermaid